prominence-eosc/docs-eosc/source/index.rst

 PROMINENCE
 ==========

 PROMINENCE is a platform which allows users to exploit idle cloud resources for running containerised workloads.
-From a user's perspective PROMINENCE appears like a standard batch system.
+From a user's perspective PROMINENCE appears like a standard batch system but jobs can be run on clouds anywhere in the world.

 Computing resources are provided by `EGI Federated Cloud <https://www.egi.eu/federation/egi-federated-cloud/>`_ sites.